TheiPhoneDev/iOS-URL-schemes/README.md

 ### Browsers
   Chrome - ```googlechrome://```
-    - Note, when using this scheme do not include the http/https prefix, because the already provides one.
+    - Note, when using this scheme do not include the http/https prefix, because the google chrome scheme already provides one.